erxuanqi/mental-health-app-ux-analysis/README.md

 ### Level 5: BERT Fine-tuning for Rating Classification
 Status: Future work

+## Ethical Considerations

+This project uses a publicly available mental health app review dataset for educational and portfolio purposes.
+The analysis focuses on aggregated UX patterns rather than individual users.
+Full raw review data is not redistributed in this repository; only summary outputs, figures, and derived analysis results are included.

 This optional level explores whether review text can be used to predict low-rating versus high-rating reviews.

 ## Project Status